Government Applications / Selection Criteria

-The selection criteria (claim for the position) is a process utilised by Government agencies to determine your match to the advertised role.
-The selection criteria will consist of a series of criterions (questions) which require specific answers using a particular formula.
+The selection criteria (claim for the position), addressing essential selection criteria, your expression of interest, your response to targetted key questions, or your cover letter, is a process utilised by Government agencies to determine your match to the advertised role.
+The traditional selection criteria will consist of a series of criterions (questions) which require specific answers using a particular formula.
 Or they may ask you to write a two page summary which sounds like a cover letter, but the expectation is that you will still address capabilty framework within that summary.
 Confused yet?
 Most people are!
 Correctly addressing the expected requirements for any Government role is a critical component of the job application process.
 Working for the Government offers great career opportunities and security, however, this process is in place to ensure appropriate analysis and fairness is applied to all candidates.

 What can I expect when Career Origin develops my application?